RF-ERP Preliminary Exercises

 Engage with ongoing triggers (e.g., watching or reading something, going somewhere, being around someone) while refraining from ruminating, both during and after.

-I hope the above exercises are helpful to both therapists and patients.
-To reiterate what was said above, please remember that the goal of these exercises is just to show you that you can stop ruminating all the time.
+• Remember that the goal of these exercises is just to show you that you can stop ruminating.
 Doing these exercises will not make your symptoms better or make you ruminate less.
 That’s your job.
 These exercises just show you that you have the ability to do your job.

 Please note that this article is for your information only and does not constitute clinical advice or establish a patient-psychologist relationship.